 As a result a product was developed which reduced summer air conditioning bills 16% to 26%.
 Compared to the cost of window replacement, this coating proved to be highly economical, whilst reducing the inconvenience of window replacement to the clients.

-A major advantage was also recognized for colder climate countries like Canada.
+Colder climates also benefitted from this coating.
 The nano-coating kept the interior warmth from escaping through the windows.
 This heat retention effect was outstanding, and it was obvious that heating costs could be greatly reduced as a result.
-In 2016, Sketch Nanotechnologies, based in Montreal, Quebec, Canada began developing the Canadian market with the commercialization of SkethNanoGard thermal liquid coating.
+In 2016 this coating was introduced on the Canadian Market.

 nSYNERGY, a Canadian Company, formulated its own nano coating; NANOGLASS ,to add more clarity, better performance and better coverage, all while targeting the challenges of our Canadian climate.
 Improving the energy efficiency, look and performance !